-As mentioned numerous times already, the reliance on signatures alone is a mistake that many vendors are currently making, however the future of fighting cybercrime lies in being able to detect threats because they act like threats, not necessarily because you recognize them as such.
-To that end, using behavioral detection that is dynamic and able to learn from the threats it encounters is going to be required if we are even to stand a chance in the threat landscape of tomorrow.
+The reliance on signatures alone is a mistake that many vendors are currently making, however, The future of fighting cybercrime lies in being able to detect threats because they act like threats, not necessarily because you recognize them as such.
+To that end, using behavioral detection that is dynamic and able to learn from the threats it encounters is going to be required to even stand a chance in the threat landscape of tomorrow.

-Blocking at delivery
+Blocking at Delivery

-Having protection on each endpoint for what is running on that endpoint is very important for a good security posture, however an important aspect of fighting modern threats is identifying the danger before the threats can even get though the system, by focusing on the delivery mechanism.
+Having protection on each endpoint for what is running on that endpoint is very important for a good security posture, however an important aspect of fighting modern threats is identifying the danger before the threats can even tough the system, by focusing on the delivery mechanism.